-- What have you noticed about your feelings and behavior in relation to the upcoming election?
-What are you noticing in those around you?
+- What have you noticed about your feelings and behavior in relation to election seasons?
+What have you noticed in those around you?
 What has surprised you?

-- What role, if any, do social media and the news play in the anxiety you have over the political process and the coming election?
+- What role, if any, do social media and the news play in the anxiety you have over the political process and elections?
 How do you navigate that?

 - Describe what methods and approaches are helpful to you in dealing with anxiety in your personal life?
-How are they serving you in the context of the upcoming election?
+How are they serving you in the context of elections?

 - How do you impact others’ anxieties around the election?
 Is this the impact you want to have?

 Take 2 minutes to answer one of the following questions: